 Actinomycosis rarely appears elsewhere in the body.
 However, it can spread from the initial infected area to other parts of the body if illness or injury damages your tissue.
 Actinomycosis isn’t contagious.
 It’s primarily found in the tropical areas of the world.

-Once the actinomycosis infection gets into the mouth tissue, it can cause what is commonly known as “lumpy jaw.”
-A hard lump can be felt in the jaw, though the lump itself is not typically painful.
-Yet, it can result in a painful skin abscess that first appears as a reddish bruise at the site.
-Actinomycosis can also cause muscle spasms in the jaw or a “locked jaw,” where the mouth cannot open in a normal way.
+If your mouth tissue is infected, it can cause what’s commonly known as “lumpy jaw.”
+A hard lump can be felt in the jaw.
+The lump itself isn’t typically painful.
+However, it can result in a painful skin abscess that first appears as a reddish bruise at the site.
+Actinomycosis can also cause muscle spasms in the jaw or a “locked jaw.”
+If this happens, the mouth cannot open in a normal way.